vantage-sh/vantage-ts/README.md

 ## Error Handling

-API errors are thrown as `VantageApiError` with structured error information:
+By default, API errors are thrown as `VantageApiError` with structured error information:

 ```typescript
 import { VantageApiError } from "@vantage-sh/vantage-client";